Here’s a list of free Calgary Winter fun that you can do with your kids to get you out of the house and having fun.

 The Calgary Farmer’s Market is open year round (Thursday-Sunday from 9-5) and has a pretty nice indoor climber.

-On Statutory Holidays select city pools have free admission.
+On Statutory Holidays select city pools and skating rinks have free admission.
 Check of the city of Calgary event Calendar for these dates as well as other programs they offer.